Monday, 1 January 2018

 Further downriver, where traffic is much lighter, the choice is less clear.
 If you are only riding the lower half of the river, for example you might want to start out from the Black Sea in the spring and work your way north (upriver) as the weather warms up.

 The big advantage to travelling upriver, aside from any issues of timing and weather, is that you'll meet cyclists coming toward you at frequent intervals who could give you information about the route ahead of you.
 That could be good or bad: If you're headed upstream, you might be stopped and questioned more often than you'd like by passing downstream cyclists.

 - Road or Path?
 Where there are two alternate bike routes along the Danube, the typical choice is between a route on an unpaved path, and a route on a paved road shared by motorized vehicles.
 Sometimes one or the other route is shorter, more level, more scenic, goes past some historic or archaeological site or other tourist attraction, or goes through a town with services.

 [Surface conditions on dedicated bike paths varied.
-The main marked Eurovelo 6 route included paved and unpaved paths, "pavés" (rough-cut stone paving blocks), and cobblestones (rounded uncut river stones).]
+The main marked Eurovelo 6 route included paved and unpaved paths, "pavés" (rough-cut stone paving blocks, lower left photo), and cobblestones (rounded uncut river stones, lower right).]

 - Which Side of the River?
 Often there are marked cycling routes on both sides of the river.
 Where the Danube is still a small stream, there are bridges, ferries, or locks and dams on which you can cross the river every few kilometers or miles.